Garden therapy in action

 And for those not sure about taking that first step through the garden gate Emma recommends spending time outside, seeing what you have growing either in your own garden or around you.
 “Pick things, smell things, bring the outside in and watch your love of gardening grow.”

-The Therapy Garden is next open for the National Garden Scheme on the 1st September.
-For more information click here.
+To find out when The Therapy Garden is next open for the National Garden Scheme click here.

 To find out more about the work of The Therapy Garden go to: www.thetherapygarden.org